makahype/superbot/README.md

 1) Start state: These are the initial event binding and url (possible hash) processes you to when the dom loads.
-This is where you use the _m.run function and _h.bind fuction to setup the initial state of your dom.
+This is where you use the sb.m.run function and sb.h.bind fuction to setup the initial state of your dom.
 You will probably also want to compile any templates you plan to use at this time.

 2) Process Event: When a event is fired the supplied listener will be called